jonatack/bitcoin/CONTRIBUTING.md

 can add more commits to your pull request by committing them locally and pushing to your fork until you have satisfied all feedback.

 Note: Code review is a burdensome but important part of the development process, and as such, certain types of pull requests are rejected.
 In general, if the **improvements** do not warrant the **review effort** required, the PR has a high chance of being rejected.
-It is up to the PR author to convince the reviewers that the changes warrant the review effort, and if reviewers are "Concept NAK'ing" the PR, the author may need to present arguments and/or do research backing their suggested changes.
+It is up to the PR author to convince the reviewers that the changes warrant the review effort, and if reviewers are "Concept NACK'ing" the PR, the author may need to present arguments and/or do research backing the suggested changes.

 Squashing Commits
 ---------------------------